Skip to Content

 Howard’s advocacy dates back almost three decades.
 He was instrumental in the passage of such landmark legislation as the Foster Children Bill of Rights, Florida’s pilot project on representation of foster children in Dependency Court, and Florida’s interagency education bill for foster children.
 He also is Founding President of Florida’s Children First, Florida’s premier child advocacy organization.

 Professionally, Howard has received numerous awards, including the Daily Business Reviews’ Professional Excellence Lifetime Achievement award in 2016, the University of Miami Law Alumni Association’s Alumni Achievement Award in 2016, Lifestyle Media Group’s “Leader in Law” in 2014, and the Daily Business Review’s “Most Effective Lawyer” in the Public Interest category in 2013.
-Additionally, he was listed in the 2017 – 2024 editions of The Best Lawyers in America© in the fields of Civil Rights Law and Personal Injury Litigation – PlaintiffSince 1986, he has been recognized by Martindale Hubbell as having their highest AV Preeminent® rating.
+Additionally, he was listed in the 2017 – 2025 editions of The Best Lawyers in America® in the fields of Civil Rights Law and Personal Injury Litigation – PlaintiffSince 1986, he has been recognized by Martindale Hubbell as having their highest AV Preeminent® rating.

 Additionally, he received The Florida Bar President’s Award in 2010, the South Florida Business Journal’s Key Partners Award in 2012, and The Florida Bar President’s 2006 Pro Bono Service Award for the 17th Judicial Circuit in and for Broward County, Florida.

 Among other leadership positions, Howard was elected the Founding President of Florida’s Children First in 2002, and has served in that capacity to this day.
 Howard chaired the Broward Days Children’s Issues Team (2000-2014), was a Director of Florida’s Voice of the Mentally Retarded and sat on the Steering Committee for Citizens for Broward’s Children in 2000 and 2014.
 He was also former Director with the Youth Law Center in San Francisco, California between 1996 and 2001.
+Recently, he joined the Board of Trustees of Keiser University, which has the distinction of being named amongst the top colleges in the country in providing social mobility to its students according to U.S. News & World Report.

 Howard received his bachelors of business administration degree from University of Miami School of Business, and his Juris Doctor from University of Miami School of Law, cum laude.